chaitanya-m5/CC-Experiment-01-Hypervisor-Analysis/README.md

 ## Performance Analysis of Type-1 and Type-2 Hypervisors

-This experiment presents a comparative analysis of two virtualization approaches:
+This experiment compares two virtualization approaches:

 * **Type-1 Hypervisor:** Proxmox VE
 * **Type-2 Hypervisor:** VMware Workstation

-Both hypervisors were used to run an Ubuntu virtual machine, and their performance was evaluated using CPU benchmarking and resource utilization observations.
+Both hypervisors were used to run an Ubuntu virtual machine.
+Their CPU performance and resource utilization were observed and compared using benchmarking tools and experimental results.

 ---